quicwg/ops-drafts/draft-ietf-quic-manageability.md

 - "fixed bit": The second-most-significant bit of the first octet of most QUIC packets of the current version is set to 1, enabling endpoints to demultiplex with other UDP-encapsulated protocols.
-Even though this bit is fixed in the version 1 specification, endpoints might use an extension that varies the bit.
+Even though this bit is fixed in the version 1 specification, endpoints might use an extension that varies the bit [QUIC-GREASE].
 Therefore, observers cannot reliably use it as an identifier for QUIC.

 - latency spin bit: The third-most-significant bit of the first octet in the short header for version 1.
 The spin bit is set by endpoints such that